JonayedHossenAntor/Weather-App/README.md

 - Keep the default values (city name, temperature unit and speed unit).
 - Display default values (city name, temperature unit and speed unit).
 - When starting the app, load the default values (city name, temperature unit, and speed unit).
+- Display simultaneous temperature and wind speed units for the prediction for several cities.